Image

 There remains uncertainty about the legal and policy tools, processes and institutions needed to support ecosystem-based marine management (EBM).

-Our interdisciplinary study of ecosystem-based language and approaches in the laws and policies of New Zealand, Australia and Chile uncovered important lessons for implementing EBM around the need to accept regulatory fragmentation, provide effective resourcing, respect and give effect to Indigenous rights, and avoid conflating EBM with conventional approaches to marine spatial planning.
+Our comparative study of ecosystem-based language and approaches in the laws and policies of New Zealand, Australia and Chile uncovered important lessons for implementing EBM around the need to accept regulatory fragmentation, provide effective resourcing, respect and give effect to Indigenous rights, and avoid conflating EBM with conventional approaches to marine spatial planning.

 We have suggested a new way of thinking about EBM as a ‘relational’ process; requiring laws, policies and institutions to support its dynamic process of dialogue, negotiation and adjustment.